Prestellar Cores in Turbulent Clouds: Properties of Critical Cores: Key Definitions

 assuming $\mu = 2.3 m_\mathrm{H}$ appropriate for $10\%$ helium abundance by number.
-Apart from the dependence on a random seed, the initial conditions are fully specified with the two dimensionless parameters: the number of Jeans lengths initially contained in the domain, $L_\mathrm{box}/L_{J,0}$, and the root-mean-square Mach number $\mathcal{M}_\mathrm{3D}$ averaged within the cubic volume $L_\mathrm{box}^3$.
+Apart from the dependence on a random seed for initializing the turbulent velocity field, the initial conditions are fully specified with the two dimensionless parameters: the number of Jeans lengths initially contained in the domain, $L_\mathrm{box}/L_{J,0}$, and the root-mean-square Mach number $\mathcal{M}_\mathrm{3D}$ averaged within the cubic volume $L_\mathrm{box}^3$.
 Here,

 is the Jeans length at the cloud's average density $\rho_0 = 1.4 m_\mathrm{H} n_{\mathrm{H},0}$.
 The corresponding mass and time scales are the Jeans mass

 and the Jeans time

 which is related to the cloud's free-fall time